dlmoody/travis-csharp-test/README.md

 travis-csharp-test
 ==================

-This a repository to test Travis CI C# support.
+This a test repository for Travis CI C# support.